The Lifebelt Particle Filter for robust estimation from low-valued count data: Application of the LBPF to the hospitalisation-death model

 A Dirichlet(1,1,1) was assumed on the simplex of $ \boldsymbol{\theta} $, granting a uniform prior.
 A dataset was generated with a specific parameter set $\boldsymbol{\theta}=( p_\textsc{h}=0.3, p_\textsc{d}=0.5, p_\textsc{r}=0.2 )$.
 An \ac{MCMC} was run: convergence is fast and the chains show good mixing (see Figure \ref{fig5b} below).

-Compared to the standard pMCMC that adopts Algorithm \ref{Alg1} for the estimation of the likelihood, there is no apparent difference in the chain and, as expected, no bias is introduced in the posterior inference (see comparison plot in the Supplementary Information).
+Compared to the standard pMCMC that adopts a \ac{SIRS} using only \eqref{eq:q1} for the estimation of the likelihood, there is no apparent difference in the chain and, as expected, no bias is introduced in the posterior inference (in accordance with the proof reported in Appendix \ref{appB}).